-Huge and opulent, the Basilica of Saint Paul Outside the Walls is Rome’s second largest church after St. Peter’s in the Vatican.
-Even though one of the most beautiful churches in Rome and boasting a long history, it’s much less visited than it would deserve.
+Huge and opulent, the Basilica of Saint Paul Outside the Walls is Rome’s second-largest church after St. Peter’s in the Vatican.
+Even though one of the most beautiful churches in Rome and boasts a long history, it’s much less visited than it would deserve.

-Located between Ostiense and Garbatella neighbourhoods, it would make for fantastic offbeat sightseeing in Rome.
-Especially because now there is my eBook with a full chapter on the area including where are the best places to eat.
+Located between Ostiense and Garbatella neighborhoods, it would make for fantastic offbeat sightseeing in Rome.
+Especially because now there is my Rome for Foodies eBook with a full chapter on the area including where are the best places to eat in Rome.

 History of St. Paul Outside the Walls Basilica

-Saint Paul reached Rome in 61 AD for the judgement.
+Saint Paul reached Rome in 61 AD for the judgment.
 Between 65 and 67, under Nero, he was beheaded.

 In 257 Emperor Valeriano made it illegal for Christians to gather and go to the cemetery.
-This caused the moving of the remains of St. Peter’s and Paul’s the Catacombs of St. Sebastian in the ancient Appian Way.
-When Emperor Constantine stopped the persecution against the Christians with the Edict of 313, the two saints were brought back to their respective resting place.
+This caused the moving of the remains of Peter and Paul to the Catacombs of St. Sebastian in the ancient Appian Way.
+When Emperor Constantine stopped the persecution against the Christians with the Edict of 313, the two saints were brought back to their respective resting places.

 It’s the same Constantine who ordered the building of the basilica on St. Paul’s burial place.
 They inaugurated it in 324 in a much smaller size than the modern one.
 Except for St. Paul’s tomb, the rest of the cemetery was heavily dismantled to make way for the construction of the basilica.
 The tomb of the Apostle was enshrined in a bronze cube covered with a marble layer where they inscribed “PAULO APOSTOLO MART”.

-Before the end of the 4th century, the basilica was already too small to welcome the increasing flow of pilgrims.
+Before the end of the 4th century, Saint Paul Outside the Walls basilica was already too small to welcome the increasing flow of pilgrims.
 In 390 pope Siricius inaugurated the new church, much larger and with the same shape it has today.

 What to see in St. Paul Outside the Walls Basilica